THE CRBI LAB

 Day 5 and Day 6:

-• After Day 3, a healthy embryo will develop into a Morula, then move onto the Blastocyst stages (see below).
-An embryologist will evaluate the growth of the embryos on the morning of Day 5 and again on Day 6.
+• An embryologist will evaluate the growth of the embryos on the morning of Day 5 and again on Day 6.
 This is when decisions are made regarding which embryo(s) to transfer, cryopreserve, or biopsy if PGT is being utilized.

 • If pre-implantation genetic testing (PGT) is planned, the embryo is biopsied on day 5 or 6 and samples will be sent to a genetics lab for appropriate testing.
 During biopsy, a few trophectoderm cells are removed for diagnosis while the embryo is cryopreserved and stored safely at CRBI.
 Only the biopsied cells will be shipped for diagnostic testing.